clshen-0/claire-shen/index.md

-> "Conformity is the jailer of freedom and the enemy of growth"
+> "History doesn't repeat itself, but it does often rhyme"
-> – John F. Kennedy
+> – Mark Twain (maybe)

 Wowow thanks for finding my website :D